superhumangod/Model-free-unsupervised-anomaly-detection/README.md

 # Model-free-unsupervised-anomaly-detection

-This is a source code for "Model-Free Unsupervised Anomaly Detection of a General Robotic System Using a Stacked LSTM and Its Application to a Fixed-Wing Unmanned Aerial Vehicle", International Conference on Intelligent Robots and Systems (IROS 2022).
+If you use the code, please refer the paper "Model-Free Unsupervised Anomaly Detection of a General Robotic System Using a Stacked LSTM and Its Application to a Fixed-Wing Unmanned Aerial Vehicle," International Conference on Intelligent Robots and Systems (IROS 2022).

 1) Data
 We used ALFA (A Dataset for UAV Fault and Anomaly Detection) dataset from\